-A short explanation before we go into the step by step photo tutorial is that you will decrease stitches by crocheting two stitches together.
+A short explanation before we go into the step-by-step photo tutorial is that you will decrease stitches by crocheting two stitches together.

 Decreasing is needed for shaping, so learning how to dec or sc2tog is much needed for any beginner.

-If you haven’t yet learned how to single crochet, take a look at this post first – how to single crochet.
+There are many types of crochet stitches, so if you haven’t yet learned how to single crochet, take a look at this post first – how to single crochet.

 You can watch the video tutorial in this post or head over to my YouTube channel here.

 Follow the photo tutorial below and learn how to create an invisible single crochet decrease.

 How To Do A Single Crochet decrease

 - Step 1 – Start your first single crochet.